scalastyle/scalastyle.github.com/index.markdown

 For the version 0.2.0 rules, see [0.2.0 Implemented Rules](rules-0.2.0.html).

 For the version 0.1.0 rules, see [0.1.0 Implemented Rules](rules-0.1.0.html).

+### Contrbuting

+If you wish to contribute to Scalastyle, please see the [Scalastyle Developer Guide](developer-guide.html)

 ### Questions and comments